 563 East Main Street, Brevard

 Built in 1915, using the plans purchased from Gustav Stickley's June 1909 issue of The Craftsman magazine, the house is built with load-bearing masonry on the first story.
 The stone was procured from the remains of the old Hume Hotel, located in the Dunn's Rock vicinity, which burned during the Civil War.
 The Hume Hotel was the earliest known stone building in Transylvania County, and it is significant that its materials were reused for the oldest surviving stone house in the county.

 334 East Main Street, Brevard

-Charles Edmond Moore, the original owner of this 1926 English Manorial Revival house, was postmaster of Brevard.
-The gray granite used came from William Breese's Cove Mill quarry.
-The Wright brothers may have been the stone mason's for this house.
+Charles Edmond Orr, the original owner of this 1926 English Manorial Revival house, was postmaster of Brevard.
+The gray granite used came from William Breese's Cove Mill Quarry.
+The Wright brothers may have been the stone masons for this house.

 CHESTNUT HILL, HANCKEL-BARCLAY HOUSE

 This impressive country home built between 1856 and 1860 was that of the Reverend James Stuart Hanckel.
 It sits atop a hill overlooking the French Broad River Valley.